 Our room overlooks the ferry departure area and also the Gallipoli remembrance site.
 We pack the car and walk over to the area.
 It has a well laid out scale model map, so we can see all the places we want to visit.

 There are bronzed soldiers in pits.
 I read a poem from a mother and already I start to cry.
 It is so real to be here.
 And I can’t stop crying.
-It is really strange how overcome I am with the sadness of the loss of so many lives that fought in this place.
+It is really strange how much I am overcome by the sadness of the loss of so many lives that fought in this place.

 We are here remembering Great Australians at Gallipoli who fought and many lost their lives.

 Two of Explorason’s Great Grandparents were Australian Light Horsemen.
-And I am surprised as we drive along to come to a big screen showing a reinactment of the battle.
+And I am surprised as we drive along to come to a big screen showing a reenactment of the battle.

-Explorason asks to stops.
-He asks if it would be alright if we could see the movie.
+Explorason asks if we can stop.
+He asks if it would be alright if we could watch the movie.
 This surprised me and made me proud.
 Kids want to learn, and this is world-schooling.
 We enter the Museum built in 2012 and discover three floors of displays.
-We buy tickets which include the museum and an interactive movie that lasts 1 hour.
+We buy tickets which include the museum and an interactive movie that lasts an hour.

 At the end we leave – with a headache.
-But we have learnt a lot about the war too.
+But we have learned a lot about the war too.

 We drive along.
 This statue represents a Turkish Soldier, helping an Australian.